 A: It varies with each app how quickly you’ll receive real-time alerts.
 It also depends on the distance between your phone and the car and what the app is reporting.

-Torque Pro gives near instantaneous reports from its speedometer and temperature monitors, while Bluedriver captures free frame data, but may take a minute or two to transmit the full detailed report.
+Torque Pro gives near instantaneous reports from its speedometer and temperature monitors.
+At the same time, Bluedriver captures free frame data but may take a minute or two to transmit the full detailed report.

 Q: Does the app make repair recommendations?